Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the floating guidance system of Newman with the floating charging unit of Witelson with a reasonable expectation of success.
-Doing so allows the robot to be wireless and even recharge without leaving the pool, preventing wire tangles of the robot.
-See Witelson ¶¶ [0002]-[0003], [0109].
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the docking station of Renaud with the underwater camera system of Newman with a reasonable expectation of success.
+Doing so allows the dock to assist in navigation, improving the performance of the pool cleaner and reducing the need for supervision.
+Renaud already describes the benefits of a cleaning system in paragraphs [0031] and [0042], and Newman’s provision of a camera on the dock allows the pool cleaner to more efficiently navigate to dirty areas.

-Regarding claim 2, Newman teaches The docking system of claim 1, further comprising a sensor in addition to the underwater-facing camera, wherein the sensor is configured to gather information about the APC.
-See for example the depth sensor of paragraph [0016], which is arranged on the APC (and not the floating object), reading on The docking system of claim 1, further comprising a sensor….
-Alternatively, see the LIDAR on the floating object described in paragraphs [0012]-[0013], which is used to determine the location of the APC [0015].
-See also the inertial measurement unit described in paragraphs [0017] and [0034].
+Regarding claim 2, Renaud teaches The docking system of claim 1, further comprising a sensor in addition to the underwater-facing camera, wherein the sensor is configured to gather information about the APC.
+See for example the vision system described in paragraph [0029] which appears to be located on the cleaning robot, reading on The docking system of claim 1, further comprising a sensor….
+That system is used for navigating the pool robot.

 Claim 14 has similar limitations to claim 3 above, and is therefore rejected using a similar rationale.

-Regarding claim 5, Newman teaches wherein the docking system is configured to identify a location of the APC within a swimming pool or spa based on data from the camera.
+Regarding claim 5, Renaud does not explicitly teach, but Newman teaches wherein the docking system is configured to identify a location of the APC within a swimming pool or spa based on data from the camera.
 See paragraphs [0014]-[0015] and [0032], where the camera identifies the APC location in the pool.

-Regarding claim 6, Newman teaches wherein the camera is configured to detect the APC within a target area and send a location of the APC within the target area based on the detection of the APC by the camera.
+Regarding claim 6, Renaud does not explicitly teach, but Newman teaches wherein the camera is configured to detect the APC within a target area and send a location of the APC within the target area based on the detection of the APC by the camera.
 In addition to paragraphs [0014]-[0015] and [0032] above, see also paragraphs [0019]-[0023] where the system conveys the location information to the APC.

-Regarding claim 7, Newman teaches wherein the APC comprises a location communicator and wherein the camera is configured to monitor the APC by detecting at least the location communicator.
+Regarding claim 7, Renaud does not explicitly teach, but Newman teaches wherein the APC comprises a location communicator and wherein the camera is configured to monitor the APC by detecting at least the location communicator.
 See for example paragraphs [0015]-[0017] where the APC has a suitable marker (location communicator) so the camera can track its position.

 Claims 13 and 20 have similar limitations to claim 7 above, and are therefore rejected using a similar rationale.

-Regarding claim 9, Newman teaches wherein the location communicator is configured to provide location information based on a characteristic of the location communicator.
+Regarding claim 9, Renaud does not explicitly teach, but Newman teaches wherein the location communicator is configured to provide location information based on a characteristic of the location communicator.
 See for example paragraphs [0014]-[0015] and [0032], where the APC has a suitable marker (location communicator) so the camera can track its position in the pool based on identifying the marker.

 Claim 19 has similar limitations to claim 9 above, and is therefore rejected using a similar rationale.

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the floating guidance system of Newman, modified by the floating charging unit of Witelson, with the light source of Armon with a reasonable expectation of success.
-Doing so allows the Newman’s camera system to more easily detect the pool cleaning robot when the water is murky or at night.
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the docking station of Renaud, modified by the underwater camera system of Newman, with the light source of Armon with a reasonable expectation of success.
+Doing so allows the camera system to more easily detect the pool cleaning robot when the water is murky or at night.

 Claim 18 has similar limitations to claim 8 above, and is therefore rejected using a similar rationale.